lgylym/ah-delivery-checker/README.md

 AH Delivery Checker checks AH website and post available delivery slots to a slack channel.
+It uses [playwright](https://github.com/microsoft/playwright-python) to visit the website and get relevant cookies, before issuing the api call.

+### Run locally
 To run locally, use the following command and replace the environment variables with yours:
 ```
 docker build -t ah-checker .